Tartan-AUV/tauv-mono/README.md

 *This repository and ROS should be installed on a clean version of Ubuntu 20.04*

 *Disclaimer: whenever `/path/to/TAUV-ROS-Packages/` is written, this should be the file path to the location of the `TAUV-ROS-Packages` cloned directory on your local computer.
-For example, mine is `/home/mreich/Documents/TAUV-ROS-Packages`*

 # Setup
 ## Ubuntu 20.04 Installation